-Academic Performance: Program may recommend a student for dismissal for the following reasons:
+- 1. Academic Performance: Program may recommend a student for dismissal for the following reasons: - a.

-- a.
 Failure of any required course (Obtaining a C-, D, F or NP). - b.
 Failure to complete all requirements within the time limits without having an extension from the OHSU Radiation Therapy Program. - c.
 Failure to achieve and/or maintain a cumulative grade point average of 2.0 - d.
 Failure to correct deficiencies which led to academic or professional probation within the specified time limit for reasons other than cumulative grade point average. - e.
-Failure to satisfactorily complete clinical, research or professional rotations as judged by established professionalism and/or practice-based competencies.

-Professional Conduct: Program may recommend a student for dismissal, suspension or other sanctions for Unacceptable Conduct as described in Graduate Council Professional Conduct Policy.
+Failure to satisfactorily complete clinical, research or professional rotations as judged by established professionalism and/or practice-based competencies. - 2.
+Professional Misconduct: Program may recommend a student for dismissal, suspension or other sanctions for unacceptable Conduct as described in Graduate Council Professional Conduct Policy.
 Failure to comply with the terms of sanctions imposed under the Professional Conduct Policy may be used as the basis of a recommendation for suspension or dismissal.

-Any decision made by the Executive Vice Provost of the School of Medicine or Dean of Graduate Studies may be appealed to the Provost of OHSU as provided in OHSU Policy 02-30-050.
+Student suspension, dismissal and appeal Decisions made by the Dean of Graduate Studies may be appealed to the Provost of OHSU as provided in OHSU Policy 02-30-050.